Inzhenerka/docs.getdbt.tech/website/docs/guides/teradata-qs.md

   <Lightbox src="/img/teradata/dbt_cloud_teradata_account_settings.png" title="dbt - Teradata Account Settings" />

 6. Set up your personal development credentials by going to **Your profile** > **Credentials**.
-7. Select your project using the Teradata connection.
+7. Select your project that uses the Teradata connection.
 8. Click the **configure your development environment and add a connection** link.
 This directs you to a page where you can enter your personal development credentials.
 9. Enter your **Development credentials** for Teradata with:
    * **Username** &mdash; The username of Teradata database.